jehutymsms/Etch-A-Sketch/README.md

 Etch-a-Sketch Project from Project Odin Website.
 I used HTML, CSS, and Javascript.
 The purpse of this project was to use Javascript to create divs and not hard code them in html.

+Along with other Dom Manipulation.